BonnierNews/exp-fetch/README.md

 * `cacheValueFn`: (default: caches the response body) An optional function for change what will be returned and cached from fetch.
 * `clone`: (default: true), should fetch clone objects before handing them from the cache.
 * `contentType`: (default: `json`), expected content type.
 Fetch will try to parse the given content type. (supported: `xml`|`json`)
+* `getCorrelationId`: (default: `null`), for each request call this function to pass as the correlation id header specified below.
+Does not pass correlation id if function is not defined or if it returns null.
+* `correlationIdHeader`: (default: `correlation-id`), header to use when passing correlation id.
 * `deepFreeze`: (default:`false`).
 When this option is set to true it will freeze the response _recursively_ so that it or any objects it contains can't be modified. ("use strict" is needed)
 * `errorOnRemoteError`: (default: true).
 If set it will treat a remote > 200 statusCode as an error.
 * `followRedirect`: (default: true), should fetch follow redirects (and cache the redirect chain)